tarwn/lessthandot-hugo/blogs/content/posts/2012-09-10-the-5-minute-guide-to.md

 Windows 8 has a great design for touch screens, and some great shortcuts for the PC User as well.
 I've been using it since Consumer Preview and to be honest – it did take a week or so to get used to the new interface.
 There are one or two tricks, that when you know them, make it a lot easier to work with as a PC User.

 To start of with, I am going to talk a bit about charms.
-Charms is the new “navigation” for Windows 8 – it appears on the right hand side whenever you move your mouse to either the top right, or bottom right corners of the screen.
+Charms is the new "navigation" for Windows 8 – it appears on the right hand side whenever you move your mouse to either the top right, or bottom right corners of the screen.

 This will bring up the following: